Nick Ferrari

-Nicolo (Nick) Ferrari (born 31st January 1959) is a Conservative British radio host, television presenter and broadcast journalist.
+Nicolo Ferrari (born 31 January 1959) is a British radio host, television presenter and broadcast journalist.
 He is best known as the host of the weekday breakfast show on the London-based radio station LBC.
 He also has a regular column in the Sunday Express and was previously a regular guest on The Alan Titchmarsh Show.
 He regularly appears on ITV's programme This Morning and has presented the Sky News debate show The Pledge since 2016.

 Early life

+Ferrari's paternal grandparents emigrated from Switzerland.
 His father, Lino "Dan" Ferrari, ran a news agency, Ferrari Press Agency, and Nick was keen to work in the media himself.
 He was educated at Eltham College, a private school for boys in Mottingham in southeast London.